 Like anything else, coworking spaces also come with their own set of disadvantages as well.
 For example, sharing office space might seem like a disadvantage to you if you don’t like working closely with other people or companies.
 You may have highly private information.
 There might be regulations against sharing an office space for certain types of firms such as financial.

-We also would like to point out that almost all coworking spaces also come with private conference rooms and phone booths that are designed to either meet with your team or have a private quiet conversation; but, that doesn’t mean you will always get to use those spaces if you are working there either.
+We also would like to point out that almost all coworking spaces also come with private conference rooms and phone booths that are designed to either meet with your team or have a private quiet conversation.
 Since you are sharing the entire space with other companies, that means you might have to wait until another company is done using that room, or you might be forced to signup for a time that could cause you a major inconvenience.

-Pricing on coworking is high, you will find that per square foot price is twice that of a regular lease and that you will pay anywhere from $700-1,200 per employee per month in NYC for example.
+Pricing on coworking is high, you will find that per square foot price is twice to three times that of a regular lease and that you will pay anywhere from $700-1,200 per employee per month in NYC for example.

 To recap the disadvantages are:

-An executive suite is very similar compared to a coworking space and let us tell you why.
+An executive suite is very similar compared to a coworking space.
 Like a coworking, an executive suite facility will house many diverse companies and they will share the same address.
 You also won’t have to commit to a lease and you can move in right away.
 You will notice the greatest differences in:

 The distinction is quite nuanced but let us walk you through the differences.